A day out to the beach? In January? You must be joking.

 If you’re going to a UK beach in the winter, dress up warm and take waterproof boots and coats, as well as changes of clothes in case anyone gets wet.
 Take along your buckets and spades and a ball to play with as well.
 Plan your trip around a beach cafe so that you can go and have a hot drink and warm up when you need to.
 My favourite UK beach is Birling Gap in Sussex, which is owned by the National Trust and is marvellous at any time of year.

-Penny from A Residence says:
+Penny Alexander says:

 One of my favourite things to do is beachcomb.
 In fact for me it rates higher than paddling or making sandcastles, and you can do it whatever the weather.
 My two can always be persuaded to help find treasures, and when the weather is a bit wild, it is a great distraction from the disappointment of not being able to sit still for long.
 I found my first sea glass at Whitby and will never forget that day’s haul!
-It was a huge deal when my daughter found her first fossil, on a beach at Hornsea; the East Riding coast line is a good place to find them we discovered.
+It was a huge deal when my daughter found her first fossil, on a beach at Hornsea; the East Riding coast line is a good place to find them, we discovered.
 When I am not beach combing, I also love looking at the #seaglass hashtag on Instagram!

 Nichola from Globalmouse Travels says: